mresnicoff/mresnicoff/readme.md

-# Martín Resnicoff's GitHub Profil
+# Martín Resnicoff's GitHub Profile
 Welcome to my GitHub profile!
 Here you will find a collection of my projects, contributions, and experiments in the world of software development.
 I'm passionate about Javascript Node.js React Next Express.js Mongo and PostgreSQL, and I love to explore new technologies and collaborate with fellow developers.

 ## About Me